silshack/spring2016/_posts/izayak/2016-02-15-tetris-turtle-ry.md

 - Added some functions to make the program more concise
 - Put all the functions, dictionaries, turtle setups together
 - Added comments to make the program more readable
+- Also tried to make some repetitive part in those drawing functions into functions, but that would make the program unreadable

 *Problems*
 - Read the documentation of Python about tracer, do not get what "A replica of the corresponding TurtleScreen method" means.